oppsec/Gitter/README.md

 ```
 1. Clone the repository with git clone https://github.com/oppsec/Gitter.git
-2. Install the python libraries necessary with pip install -r requirements.txt on the git cloned folder
+2. Install the python libraries with pip install -r requirements.txt
 3. Run Gitter with python or python3 main.py
 ```